 Note: you can click on the image to enlarge it.

-On the photo of the map above, the Western Wall is marked as #30 in square G10.
+On the map above, the Western Wall is marked as #30 in square G10.

 There are three entrances from the Western Wall plaza.
 And each entry is also an exit.
 Two of them near Dung Gate and one in front of the Western Wall (if you stand near man’s area and turn around, you will see an entry on top of the stairs behind you).
-And thought the Dung gate is the closest one, since you will probably visit other sites in the Old City as well, you can use any gate.
-For detailed directions check Old City Of Jerusalem guide.
+And thought the Dung gate is the closest one, since you will probably visit other sites in the Old City, you can use any entrance to reach the Western Wall.
+For detailed directions, check the Old City Of Jerusalem guide.